-dies principally, (which they magnetize) combined with scientific applications of the magnetic healng power.
+When remedies are ordered, the case is submitted to her Medical Band, who prescribe remedies suited to the case.
+Her Band use vegetable remedies principally, (which they magnetize) combined with scientific applications of the magnetic healing power.

-Thousands acknowledge MRS. MORRISON'S unparalleled success in giving diagnosis by lock of hair, and thousands have been cured with magnetized remedies prescribed by her Medical Band.
+Thousands acknowledge Mas.
+MORRISON's unparalleled success in giving diagnosis by lock of hair, and thousands have been cured with magnetized remedies prescribed by her Medical Band.